Inzaghi signs Inter extension

 Simone Inzaghi has signed a contract extension with Inter, tying him to the club until June 2024.

-Despite missing out on the Scudetto to local rivals Milan, Inzaghi did lead Inter to success in the Supercoppa Italiana and the Coppa Italia – requiring extra time to overcome Juventus on both occasions.
+Despite missing out on the Scudetto to local rival AC Milan, Inzaghi did lead Inter to success in the Supercoppa Italiana and the Coppa Italia – requiring extra time to overcome Juventus on both occasions.

-As Inter prepare for a bid to regain the Serie A title, the Nerazzurri have taken the decision to hand Inzaghi fresh terms.
+As Inter prepares for a bid to regain the Serie A title, the Nerazzurri have taken the decision to hand Inzaghi fresh terms.

 Inter are hoping to build on Inzaghi's new deal by sealing a San Siro return for former talisman Lukaku, just one season after selling him to Chelsea for a reported €115million.